Expository preaching

-Expository preaching, also known as expositional preaching, is a form of preaching that details the meaning of a particular text or passage of Scripture.
-It explains what the Bible means by what it says.
-Exegesis is technical and grammatical exposition, a careful drawing out of the exact meaning of a passage in its original context.
-While the term exposition could be used in connection with any verbal informative teaching on any subject, the term is also used in relation to Bible preaching and teaching.
+Expository preaching, also known as expositional preaching, is a form of preaching that focuses on interpreting a particular text or passage of Scripture.
+The preacher attempts to explain what a Biblical text means.
+Exegesis is technical and grammatical exposition, a careful drawing out of the meaning of a passage in its original context.
+While the term exposition can be used in connection with any verbal informative teaching on any subject, the term is also used in relation to Bible preaching and teaching.
 The practice originated from the Jewish tradition of the rabbi giving a "Dvar Torah", explaining a passage from the Torah, during the prayer services.
-Expository preaching differs from topical preaching in that the former concentrates on a specific text and discusses topics covered therein; whereas, the latter concentrates on a specific topic and references texts covering the topic.
+Expository preaching differs from topical preaching in that the former concentrates on a specific text and discusses topics covered therein; the latter concentrates on a specific topic and references texts covering the topic.

 General overview and background

-Expository preaching is a term and technique that refers to the proclamation of the content of the Bible as it appears in the text, as opposed to an emphasis on application to the hearers.
-There are a number of other techniques for preaching, some of which are covered in this article including textual, topical, topical-expository, and lectionary.
+Expository preaching is a term and technique that refers to the proclamation of the content of the Bible as it appears in the text, as opposed to an emphasis on application to the hearers: other techniques include textual, topical, topical-expository, and lectionary.
 According to the proponents of expository preaching the weaknesses of the other forms generally center around their inability to strictly expose the original meaning of the text.
 There is of course overlap between all types as they share one text.
 The expository method of preaching is favored among those who believe that the Bible is the very word of God and thus worthy of being presented in its purest essence, rather than modifying the message to match the characteristics of the audience.